How To Detoxify And Get RID Of Psoriasis Once And For All

 - Cut down on omega-6 type vegetable oils, such as corn, sunflower and safflower oils and margarines and shortenings made from these products.
 But increase intake of omega-3 best found in plant-based fresh flaxseed oil.
 Good, rapid results have been seen on psoriasis sufferers who take 2-3 tbsp flaxseed oil daily.

-- Another supplement worth taking to help speed up healing is a high-quality probiotics.
+- Other supplements worth taking to help speed up healing are the B vitamins, vitamin D, and a high-quality probiotics.
 See below for some suggestions of good probiotics.

 - Avoid sources of gluten, such as wheat to help reduce the problem.

 - Drink 2-3 glasses of green juices daily to help alkalize your body, cleanse the system and nourish/hydrate your cells for faster healing.

 - Drink plenty of pure drinking water to flush out the toxins.
 See this page for your minimum requirement, then drink more than that.

 - Grandma’s tip: Rub a slice of potato on the skin to soothe skin itchiness.

 - Take a salt bath two or three times a week.

 Green juices are some of the best healing foods in the world that put our body back to balance.
 They remove unwanted microbes, parasites and toxins from our body, repair our cells, nourish and heal them.